Ydo4ki-Archive/Vird/README.md

-Research project, programming language aimed at finding maximum flexibility (both syntactically and semantically) with the simplest possible language model
+Research project, programming language aimed at finding maximum flexibility (both syntactically and semantically) with the simplest possible language model<br>
 So its development basically is
 "do multiple complex things, then spend weeks simplifying them until it starts to seem obvious ~~what took you so long~~"